sequra/woocommerce-sequra/sequra/readme.txt

 1. Unpack the download package
 2. Upload the directory `sequra` to the `/wp-content/plugins/` directory
 3. Activate the 'seQura' plugin through the 'Plugins' menu in WordPress
-4. Set your seQura credentials at WooCommerce -> Settings -> payments -> seQura
+4. Set your seQura credentials at WooCommerce -> seQura
 5. You're done, the seQura payment methods should be visible in the checkout of your WooCommerce.

 Please contact sat@sequra.com if you need help installing the seQura WooCommerce plugin.